spautz/react-hibernate/packages/react-router-hibernate/README.md

 #### `WrapperComponent` (React component, default: none)

 A component which wraps all potentially-hibernatable routes.
 It receives a `shouldUpdate` prop.
-See the "Preventing Extra Work" section below.
+[`React-Pauseable-Containers`](../react-pauseable-containers) was created for this.

 ## How it Works